Hydroelectric Power Calculator

-- P is the power output, measured in Watts
+- is the power output, measured in Watts;

-- g is the acceleration of gravity, equal to 9.81 m/s² (you can change it in advanced mode)
+- is the acceleration of gravity, equal to 9.81 m/s² (you can change it in advanced mode);

-- h is the head, or the usable fall height, expressed in units of length (meters or feet)
+- is the head, or the usable fall height, expressed in units of length (meters or feet);

-- Q is the discharge (also called the flow rate), calculated as
+- is the discharge (also called the flow rate), calculated as

-- A is the cross-sectional area of the channel
+- is the cross-sectional area of the channel;

 Run-of-river installations and tidal power stations take advantage of the kinetic energy of the flow, so the formula is slightly different:

 The efficiency of the turbine is the ratio of available energy of water to the actual power output of the turbine.
 It's usually expressed as a percentage.
-The efficiencies of such turbines can reach up to 95% for large installations, and up to 80-90% for small ones.
+The efficiencies of such turbines can reach up to 59.3%, as they're limited by the Betz limit.

 Hydro turbine calculations: an example